Steven Ogg: Career

 Ogg noted in an interview that he is aware of being typecast as "the crazy guy and the unpredictable guy" (with one example being his portrayal of Trevor in Grand Theft Auto V) though he did not mind this if it led to steady work.
 He admitted, however, that he would ideally like to explore "different characters [and] different worlds", like his role as a father in the 2019 drama The Short History of the Long Road.

 In 2022, he appeared in Dan Mangan's music video for "Fire Escape", playing a personification of Mangan's self-critical inner voice.

-On October 5, 2022, a YouTuber uploaded a video titled "Does Steven Ogg Hate Trevor?" in which they shared a series of Cameo requests they had made to Ogg, asking him to perform in-character as Trevor Philips from Grand Theft Auto V. The author of the video claimed that despite paying $140, Ogg did not fulfill the request as expected.
-Instead, they described the actor's responses as passive-aggressive, accusing him of berating him during the videos.
-In those Cameos, Ogg emphasized that he is "an actor" and referred to Trevor as "a cartoon character," expressing irritation at being addressed as the character.
+In 2024, Ogg appeared in the music video for "U Should Not Be Doing That" by Amyl and the Sniffers.

-On February 4, 2025, Ogg publicly addressed the topic, during an appearance on fellow actor Michael Rosenbaum's podcast, Inside of You.
-When asked directly if he hated Trevor, Ogg replied, "No. He's a great character, he's awesome.
-And, like—still, Shawn [Fonteno] and Ned [Luke], we're friends and we were just doing a ComicCon this past weekend."
-He went on to explain that he finds it "weird" when fans refer to actors by their character's names, and that he doesn't understand how people equate him with Trevor, who he describes as "a cartoon."
+On February 4, 2025, Ogg publicly addressed rumors that he "hated" his character Trevor Philips from Grand Theft Auto V, during an appearance on fellow actor Michael Rosenbaum's podcast, Inside of You.
+When asked directly about the rumors, Ogg replied, "No. He's a great character, he's awesome.
+And, like—still, Shawn [Fonteno] and Ned [Luke], we're friends and we were just doing a Comic Con this past weekend."
+He went on to explain that he finds it "weird" when fans refer to actors by their character's names, and that he does not understand how people equate him with Trevor, who he describes as "a cartoon."

-In 2024, Ogg appeared in Amyl and the Sniffers music video for "U Should Not Be Doing That".

 Personal life

-Ogg is a single father and has one son, named Bodhi, whom his character's personal vehicle in Grand Theft Auto V is named after.
+Ogg is a single father and has one son, named Bodhi, who served as the namesake for his character's personal vehicle in Grand Theft Auto V. He currently resides in Pasadena, California.